voges/tsc/README.md

 ## What is this repository for? ##

-Descriptors for the compression of high-throughput sequencing data (TSC)
+Descriptors for the compression of aligned high-throughput sequencing data (TSC)

 ## Build instructions